AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 The rationale behind joining both modules in one manual is because both topics are closely tight
 together:
-1. Containers define how a software organizes its objects, and
+1. Containers define how software organizes its objects, and
 2. Monotonic allocation is an alternative way for containers to allocate the memory they need.

 The reason why two separate \alibmods_nl have been established is because still both topics are